jimz011/homekit-infused/docs/addons-v4/vacuum.md

 To use this addon you must prepare with the following steps.

 Create a sensor in your `configuration.yaml` file (replace YOUR_VACUUM_ENTITY with your own entity, include the `vacuum.` part of the entity)
+If your vacuum lacks fan speed control, you can skip to the config options.

 ```
 sensor:
   - platform: template